-AppsFlyer offers 2 products in the ad tech industry.
-AppsFlyer's product portfolio comprises of ad measurement and verification and data, targeting and identity.
+AppsFlyer offers 2 products in the ad tech and services industry.
+AppsFlyer's product portfolio comprises of data, targeting and identity and ad measurement and verification.

 Subscribe for full access to AppsFlyer's products in full detail